|

 in 1914 when the great war came, as most of the young men

 joined the armed forces, many never to return.
-Looking over

-the village green stands 2 pairs of cottages built by the 7th Earl of Shaftesbury.
-In the one nearest
+the village green stands 2 pairs of cottages built by the

 the crossroads lived John (Jack)